 - Fill the judges with the confidence that if they were not able to continue on a project and you had to replace them, then you’d do a smashing job.

-- Be slick, professional and knowledgeable in your presentation.
-Use the 3-4 months before to board to have a solid presentation approach nailed.
-Know your 10-11 slides, and know exactly what you are going to say in each word.
+- Be slick, professional, and knowledgeable in your presentation.
+Use the 3-4 months before the board to have a solid presentation approach nailed.
+Know your 10-11 slides, and know precisely what you are going to say in each word.
 Don’t just know the buzzwords but understand them as well.

-- Sometimes there isn’t a right or wrong answer in a key area, but make sure you can justify your solution choice.
-This is particularly important when making a single or multi org decision in your solution as the rest of your solution will no doubt hang on it (Role Hierarchy, Sharing especially).
+- Sometimes, there isn’t a right or wrong answer in a key area, but make sure you can justify your solution choice.
+This is particularly important when making a single or multiple decision in your solution as the rest of your solution will no doubt hang on it (Role Hierarchy, Sharing especially).
 So choose a route wisely, and frame your justification and solution around it.
-Try not to do any last minute major changes in your solution’s as that will eat up your time and your mental sanity.
+Try not to do any last-minute significant changes in your solution as that will eat up your time and your mental sanity.

 - Balance PPT vs Hand drawing.
-I discovered that I was really quick at creating PPT slides with tables and text, but quicker at drawing data models on paper – so consider what balance works for you.
+I discovered I was quick at creating PPT slides with tables and text but quicker at drawing data models on paper – so consider what balance works for you.

-The CTA is not about the badge of honor, but about the learning and knowledge journey that you undertake.
-What makes a great architect is one that continues to learn, grow and solution wisely for the customers
+Let us know if this Top 10 Tips for Salesforce CTA Exam helped your Salesforce journey.
+Please share your experience with us in the comments.
+The CTA is not about the badge of honor but about your learning and knowledge journey.
+What makes a great architect is one who continues to learn, grow, and find solutions wisely for the customers.